AI Toolkit

 Built for Hartman.

-Prompts, workflows, and tools from our workshops.
-Everything you need to start using AI across fundraising, marketing, research, and daily operations.
+Practical prompts, workflows, and tools from your workshops — ready to use across fundraising, marketing, research, and daily operations.

 Brought to you by